Last Updated on February 26, 2022 by Chris and Lindsay

 4) Every nook and cranny serves as storage space.

 RV kitchen cabinets never have too much space.
 And when it comes to your RV kitchen supplies, expect to store them in all sorts of places in your RV.
 Two of the more popular places to store kitchen accessories are in the oven and microwave.

 (Note: Remember that you are storing things there before turning them on!)

-In the past we have stored cutting board beneath our sofa, our Instapot next to our bed and various pots and pans in the outside storage of our flatbed truck camper!
+In the past we have stored cutting board beneath our sofa, our Instapot next to our bed and various pots and pans in the outside storage of our truck camper.

 In wrapping up, you might find that you may or may not have to make many purchases as you attempt to convert your home kitchen into your RV kitchen.
 RV kitchen accessories are just as useful in your home kitchen.

 So whether you full-time RV like us, or only head out in your RV from time to time, having a nice collection of the RV accessories we described will serve you in both circumstances.